e-zk/site/about.md

 I am Zakaria.
 You can call me Zak if you like.
 If you're ever crediting me somewhere important, I'd appreciate if you used my full name, Zakaria Khamissa.
 Jump to [contact](#Contact) if you'd like to contact me.

+I'm a CS graduate with an interest in information security, digital privacy, and cryptography.

 21 &sdot; He/Him

 ## Location (cyberspace)